-family, friends and classmates using the expressions.
-Then, have them compare their sentences with a partner.
+5 Once you have checked the answers as a class, have students write sentences about themselves, their family, friends, and classmates using the expressions.
+Then have them compare their sentences with a partner.

-6. The Comparatives activity involves completing the sentences with the correct comparative structures.
+6 The Comparatives activity involves completing the sentences with the correct comparative structures.
 Students must complete the sentences with the comparative structures that make them true.
 They must do this without looking back at the quiz.

-7. Before going through the answers, have students work together in pairs to check the accuracy of their comparative statements by referring back to the quiz.
+7 Before going through the answers, have students work together in pairs to check the accuracy of their comparative statements by referring back to the quiz.
 They should modify their statements accordingly.
-Then, elicit the correct answers from the class.
+Elicit the correct answers from the class.

-Key: 1. less than; 2. the biggest; 3. smaller than; 4. as intelligent as; 5. better at; 6. as long as; 7. less; 8. much more
+Key: 1 less than; 2 the biggest; 3 smaller than; 4 as intelligent as; 5 better at; 6 over; 7 less; 8 much more